Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Still, Garaaf could retire with pride in a job well done.
 He’d stayed out here longer than anyone else, kept himself clean and healthy throughout somehow, led dozens of Clan Associates and young Brothers in blooding their claws for the first time and, most importantly, had been a set of eyes, ears and nose where the FIC and command needed him most.

 And he’d personally slaughtered every single kill squad the Hunters had sent after him.
-He was particularly proud of that, since by modern Whitecrest standards he was almost a small slip of a thing---a hundred kilos, more or less, and to think that had once been considered *big!* Now he had a kill count tall enough to stack a fortress out of, and none of the fashionably big Brothers twice his size had a record to match.
+He was particularly proud of that, since by modern Whitecrest standards he was almost a small slip of a thing - a hundred kilos, more or less, and to think that had once been considered *big!* Now he had a kill count tall enough to stack a fortress out of, and none of the fashionably big Brothers twice his size had a record to match.
 Not even the HEAT Brothers could match his count.

 It wasn’t enough, of course.
 It’d never be enough.
 But it felt some kind of *good* nonetheless.